Jack Lowe Sr.: Early life

+She taught Jack Lowe pride and self-reliance, fed and clothed him, and putting him through college during the heart of the Great Depression.

 High school and college years

-Jack Lowe was the salutatorian of his class at North Oak Cliff High School, now titled Adamson.
+Lowe was the salutatorian of his class at North Oak Cliff High School, now titled Adamson.
 He was active in the Scholarship Club, Hi-Y, and was a member of the Oak Staff.
 He served as vice president of the National Honor Society and won the Efficiency Pin.
 In high school he belonged to the City Crack Company and the State Crack Company of 1927 that marched at the State Fair.
-Crack companies were drill teams, a part of the Reserve Officer Training Corps (ROTC) and was very popular in the years between the world wars.

 Two months after Lowe began his senior year at North Oak Cliff High, the stock market crashed.
 Job opportunities for high school seniors were limited, but Lowe got a scholarship to Rice University.
-Lowe's involvement in clubs and school publications ceased abruptly at Rice, mostly because he held part-time jobs to help defray expenses.

 Post-graduation

 Lowe left Rice with a degree in electrical engineering and was assigned to the General Electric Company (GE)'s training facility at Schenectady, New York.
 GE had formed an Air Conditioning Department at Bloomfield, New Jersey in 1932, and Lowe was transferred there after completing training at Schenectady.
 The management put him to work at selling and overseeing the installation of large commercial units in the region just south of the Great Lakes.
 In 1938 at the age of twenty-five, Lowe was chosen to superintend the installation of an air conditioning system at Wolf and Dessars, the largest department store in Fort Wayne, Indiana.

 While in Fort Wayne, Lowe married Harriet Fuelber, the daughter of a prominent local attorney, just three weeks after their first date.
 Jack Lowe Jr. was born in 1939.
 GE moved Lowe Sr. and Fuelber frequently, and Lowe and Fuelber were transferred to Dallas, where Lowe took on the job of finding more GE customers in North Texas.
 A year later, their second child, Ann, was born, and Lowe became district manager over air conditioning, just before the country went to war.